Jumio/mobile-sdk-ios/docs/integration_authentication.md

 Final states are handled with the existing delegates for [Success](#success) and [Error](#error).

 ## Callback
-To get information about callbacks, please read our [page with server related information](https://github.com/Jumio/implementation-guides/blob/master/netverify/callback.md).
+To get information about callbacks, please read our [page with server related information](https://github.com/Jumio/implementation-guides/blob/master/netverify/callback.md#callback-for-authentication).

-__Note:__ Callbacks for Authentication will be available later in March 2019, please check availability with your Account Manager.